dankovacek/Engineering_Hydrology_Notebooks/content/intro.md

-# CIVL 418: Engineering Hydrology
+# Introduction

-A series of interactive notebooks are provided in this code repository.
-The aim of the notebooks is to introduce students to working with data programmatically using the open-source *Jupyter* software, which is a powerful "integrated development environment" for data analysis.  **Students are not expected to have prior experience with programming.**  The emphasis of the notebooks is not computer programming; all requisite code is provided.
-Each notebook will focus on a particular hydrologic concept, and students will be asked to answer questions about the hydrological concept.
+This book consists of a set of interactive notebooks on the topic of applied hydrology for CIVL 418 and IWME 502 at the University of British Columbia.
+The aim of the notebooks is to introduce students to programmatic data analysis using the open-source *Jupyter* software, which is a powerful "integrated development environment" for data analysis.

+**Students are not expected to have prior experience with programming.**  The emphasis of these notebooks is on hydrological concepts rather than computer science, and all necessary code is provided.
+Each notebook will focus on a particular hydrologic concept, and students will be asked to answer questions about the hydrological concept that may require changing variables and re-running code blocks to update results.
 The instructions provided with the code in the notebooks will facilitate the exploration of each concept.

 ## Getting Started with Interactive Python Notebooks